The Local Leadership Grant is currently closed.

 Project events/activities must be:

-• Held in a public and accessible space
+• Occur in a public and accessible space

-Space permits are not required to be booked to be eligible to apply for the Local Leadership Grant.
-Groups are encouraged to contact the relevant community or City of Toronto space to inquire about their permit processing timeline.
-Understanding these details will help ensure your project timeline accounts for necessary processing time.
+Tip: Space permits are not required to be booked in advance to be eligible to apply for the Local Leadership Grant.
+Groups are encouraged to contact the relevant Community organization or City service to inquire about the Use of Space / Permit processing timeline.
+Understanding these details will help ensure your project timeline accounts for any necessary processing time.
 Trustees can work with successful groups to finalize event/activity locations.
+For more information please visit Parks & Recreation Permit – No Fee Community Activations.

 Grant projects cannot:

-• Be connected to a pre-existing agency or City-run program
+• Be connected to a pre-existing agency or City-run or Not-For Profit program.

 • Be private or invitation only